 Homework is done using MyMathLab Statistics.
-MyMathLab Statistics code is voldman78869.
+MyMathLab Statistics code is voldman50203.
 Please refer to webpage: (https://mlm.pearson.com/northamerica/) for assignments and deadlines as well as registration.

-Discussions and Quizzes
+Discussions

-You will need to log into Canvas, each module has a discussion activity and a video quiz.
+You will need to log into Canvas, each module has a discussion activity.
 Participation in the discussion in Canvas is mandatory and will be assessed.
-Quizzes will be assessed as well.
 Students are expected to be ready for all class discussions.